sammancoaching/ensemble-machine/README.md

 # Tips and troubleshooting

+## Fixing the keymap
+When you have several people accessing a projector machine from different host operating systems, it has a tendency to re-set the keymap somewhat randomly.
+This can get rather annoying if copy and paste suddenly stop working for people on Windows when a Mac user happens to click somewhere on their browser window but otherwise weren't intending to change anything.

+You can fix the keymap by using a VM property.
+Set this:

+    -DORG_JETBRAINS_PROJECTOR_SERVER_AUTO_KEYMAP=false

+Then restart the instance.
+There is more documentation about this feature [in JetBrains documentation](https://jetbrains.github.io/projector-client/mkdocs/latest/ij_user_guide/server_customization/#enable-auto-keymap-setting).

 ## How to know which version of the IDE to use?

 Log into a machine then do this: